o3de/o3de.org/content/docs/atom-guide/dev-guide/troubleshoot.md

 **Example**

-An example of such a log displayed in the Windows log viewer is displayed below:
+An example of a log with DRED breadcrumbs that's displayed in the Windows LogViewer.

 <img src="/images/atom-guide/dev-guide/dred_log_sample.png" alt="DRED Log Sample" style="max-width: 800px"/>

 The red lines demarcate the region containing the offending command.
 Depending on how much work was in-flight on the GPU at the time of the crash, the error region may be larger or smaller.
-In this example, the offending command was a single `DRAWINSTANCED` command issued within the `FullsceenShadowPass`.
+In this example, the offending command was a single `DRAWINSTANCED` command, issued within the `FullsceenShadowPass`.

 {{< note >}}
-The log above had labeled events containing pass names because the engine was compiled with the `-DLY_PIX_ENABLED` CMake configuration flag.
-For information about integrating the PIX Windows Event Runtime, please follow the directions in [this wiki page](https://github.com/o3de/o3de/wiki/CPU-&-GPU-Debugging-and-Profiling-Tools#pix-cpu--gpu-profiling).
+The log above contains labeled events with pass names because the engine was compiled with the `-DLY_PIX_ENABLED` CMake configuration flag.
+For information about integrating [Microsoft's PIX Event Runtime for Windows](https://devblogs.microsoft.com/pix/winpixeventruntime/), please follow the directions in the O3DE Wiki page, [CPU& GPU Debugging and Profiling Tools](https://github.com/o3de/o3de/wiki/CPU-&-GPU-Debugging-and-Profiling-Tools#pix-cpu--gpu-profiling).

 For more details about the operation of DRED, consult the DirectX specification on [`WriteBufferImmediate`](https://microsoft.github.io/DirectX-Specs/d3d/D3D12WriteBufferImmediate.html) and [DRED](https://microsoft.github.io/DirectX-Specs/d3d/DeviceRemovedExtendedData.html).
 {{< /note >}}